 • burp cloths

-You might also add little gifts for older siblings, or perhaps a new “big brother or sister” t-shirt for the big birth day.
+You might also add little gifts for older siblings, or maybe a new “big brother or sister” t-shirt for the big birth day.
 This is pretty much it.

 4. Give yourself a reality check.